+- How satisfied are you with ..

 - The freedom you have

 - The amount of opportunities you have in life

 - How you are listened to by adults in general

 - How safe you feel

 - With the things you want to be good at

 - About doing things away from your home

 - About what may happen to you later in your life

 - With your preparation for the future

-Responses were on a unipolar, I1-point scale from 0-10, with 0 labelled as 'Not at all satisfied' and 10 labelled as 'Totally satisfied'.
+Responses were on a unipolar, 11-point scale from 0-10, with 0 labelled as 'Not at all satisfied' and 10 labelled as 'Totally satisfied'.